Find your way with our blog

 1-year goals

-Now with the long-term vision for your life (and your business), it’s time to actually set some goals for the next year.
-What do you need to accomplish in the next year to move you one-third closer to your three-year snapshot?
+Now, with the long-term vision for your life (and your business), it’s time to set some goals for the following year.
+What must you accomplish in the next year to move you one-third closer to your three-year snapshot?

-These quarterly priorities go by a few different terms: SMART goals, OKRs (Objectives and Key Results) or 90-day rocks.
+These quarterly priorities are also known as SMART goals, OKRs (Objectives and Key Results), or 90-day rocks.

 At True North, we want you to reach your financial goals and realize that dream life.
 A good starting point is to have a realistic picture of your current financial situation.